What Does An XRF Analyzer Do

 X-ray Fluorescence analysis is a critical tool in the realm of analytical chemistry, offering several advantages:

-3. Wide Elemental Range: XRF can analyze a broad range of elements, from low atomic number elements like boron to high atomic number elements like uranium.
+3. Wide Elemental Range: XRF can analyze a broad range of elements.
+From low atomic number elements.
+Like boron to high atomic number elements like uranium.

 Conclusion